Wholesale: Products & Services

 Product Description

-Network Interface Device (NID) is a physical device that is used for the interconnection of Inside Wire (IW) not owned or controlled by Qwest to Qwest's distribution network.
-The NID includes any means of interconnection of customer premises wiring to Qwest's distribution plant, such as a cross-connect device used for that purpose.
+Network Interface Device (NID) is a physical device that is used for the interconnection of Inside Wire (IW) not owned or controlled by CenturyLink™ to CenturyLink's distribution network.
+The NID includes any means of interconnection of customer premises wiring to CenturyLink's distribution plant, such as a cross-connect device used for that purpose.

 There are three standard configurations for NID deployment: